I think we all know that incredible and addictive feeling that sometimes comes with reading motivational quotes.

 In two cases people have told me that a quote I sent out saved their lives.

-In one of those cases, I asked to speak to that person privately, and I sent him a friend request, and I got some of the story.
+In one of those cases, I asked to speak to that person privately, and I got some of the story.

-To protect their privacy, I won’t get into too many details, but this young man explained that he had decided to commit suicide on a particular day.
-However, there was a quote he read that day on fb.com/quotesandsayings which helped him decide to get help.
+This young man explained that he had decided to commit suicide on a particular day.
+However, there was a quote he read that day on fb.com/quotesandsayings which helped him decide to get help instead.

 Pay it forward